pytorch/ao/torchao/sparsity/README.md

 ### int8 dynamic quant + 2:4 sparasity

-We support composing int8 dynaic quantization with 2:4 sparsity, using cuSPARSELt.
+We support composing int8 dynaic quantization with 2:4 sparsity.
+We fuse one of the scalar dequant multiplications into our cuSPARSELt sparse mm in order to remain performant.

 ```py
 from torchao.quantization.quant_api import quantize_, int8_dynamic_activation_int8_weight